raficraft/date_picker_by_raficraft/README.md

 ## Settings
 <br>

+*By default the calendar is calculated by contribution to the current year.
+The calendar limits are calculated fifty years before the current year and fifty years after
+ex: for the year 2022, we get a calendar that starts in 1972 and ends in 2052*.

 The different props that you can pass in your component

-**By default the calendar is calculated by contribution to the current year.
-The calendar limits are calculated fifty years before the current year and fifty years after
-ex: for the year 2022, we get a calendar that starts in 1972 and ends in 2052**

 <br>

 ```javascript